jasonfleischer/DemucsTrackGenerator/README.md

 # Demucs Track Generator

-A python script used to back backing tracks with [Demucs](https://github.com/facebookresearch/demucs)
+A python script used to make backing tracks with [Demucs](https://github.com/facebookresearch/demucs)